dhyeynala/pet-voice-notes/README.md

 ## Why I Built This

 During my internship, I wanted to tackle a real problem while learning specific technologies that I knew I needed to understand better.
-I'd been reading about how hard it is for pet owners to track subtle health changes over time - the kind of gradual shifts that are easy to miss day-to-day but important for vets to know about.
+I had been reading about how difficult it is for pet owners to track subtle health changes over time - the kind of gradual shifts that are easy to miss day-to-day but important for vets to know about.

 That got me thinking: people take notes about everything else, why not their pets?
-But more importantly, I realized this was a perfect chance to dive deep into AI integration and learn how to build something actually useful.
+But more importantly, I realized this was a perfect chance to dive deep into AI integration and learn how to build something genuinely useful.

 ## What I Wanted to Learn

 Going into this project, I had three specific learning goals:
 1. **How to implement OpenAI function calling properly** - I had read about it but never built anything real with it
-2. **Building fast APIs that can handle real-time data** - I wanted to understand caching, async programming, and database optimization
+2. **Building high-performance APIs that can handle real-time data** - I wanted to understand caching, async programming, and database optimization
-3. **Making AI actually useful instead of just a chatbot** - I wanted the AI to take actions and generate insights, not just answer questions
+3. **Making AI genuinely useful instead of just a chatbot** - I wanted the AI to take actions and generate insights, not just answer questions

 I also knew I wanted experience with Firebase because so many companies use it, and I wanted to understand how speech-to-text APIs work since voice interfaces are becoming more common.

-## How It Actually Works
+## How It Functions

 The core concept is straightforward: simplify pet health tracking and use AI to identify patterns that might otherwise be missed.